Meshugah/FullStack-Roadmap/README.md

 - Pure functions don't cause any side effects? what's a Side effects?
   Side effects just mean that running the function will not affect the state outside the function.

+- How does a client work with multiple servers?
+  Well you use a private key to generate a jwt with your auth and then verify it with a public key available to all your servers.

 - Okay I really really want to do anything in my power to understand functional programming, how do?